skrivle/MQueryList/README.md

 ```

-It's possible to retrieve MQuery instance from an MQueryList instance by using the get method
+It's possible to retrieve an MQuery instance from an MQueryList instance by using the get method

 ``` javascript
 var myQuery = myList.get('mobileAndDown');